-Once your discussions kick off, many users will add contributions to them - and many of the comments will be lengthy and detailed.
+Once your concertation kicks off, contributions from users will (hopefully) start pouring in - and many of the comments will be lengthy and detailed.
 To help users (and administrators) quickly discern the main idea behind a contribution, administrators can highlight sections of it as either a 'problem' or an 'idea' identified by the commentator or both.
 This encourages users to react to comments, thus creating an interactive exchange between them, and administrators can easily maintain an overview of the ideas shared in the discussion.

 How do I highlight ideas and problems?